Organic Eprints frontpage

 Kledal, Paul Rye (2005) Organic food and farming: Between market subordination and retailer growth prospects.
-Paper presented at International Farm Management Association nr.
+Paper at: International Farm Management Association nr.
 15: Developing Entrepreneurship abilities to Feed the World in a Sustainable Way, Sao Paolo, Brazil, 14 - 19th of August 2005.

 Summary